 Erika Gates – Director-at-Large

-Holly Robertson, M.sC. – Caribbean Birding Trail Project Manager
+Holly Robertson, M.sC. – Caribbean Birding Trail (CBT) Project Manager

 Holly first became interested in birds through her work with the non-profit Rainforest Biodiversity Group and its flagship project, the Costa Rican Bird Route.
 Holding a B.S. in Wildlife Ecology from the University of Maine and a M.Sc. in Conservation Biology and Sustainable Development from University of Wisconsin-Madison, Holly wrote her master’s thesis on sustainable bird tourism and its role in bird conservation, with a geographical focus of Dominican Republic and Jamaica.
 Collaborating closely with BirdsCaribbean during her master’s work to develop and launch the Caribbean Birding Trail (CBT), Holly has been the CBT’s Project Manager since 2012.
 Holly also works with the non-profit American Bird Conservancy as an International Development Officer.

-ALY (DEGRAFF) OLLIVIERRE, M.SC. – CARTOGRAPHER, CARIBBEAN BIRDING TRAIL PROJECT COORDINATOR, JOURNAL OF CARIBBEAN ORNITHOLOGY MAP EDITOR
+ALY (DEGRAFF) OLLIVIERRE, M.SC. – CARTOGRAPHER, Caribbean birding trail (CBT) PROJECT COORDINATOR, journal of caribbean (JCO) MAP EDITOR

 Aly is a geographer, an award-winning cartographer, and a certified GIS professional (GISP) focused on participatory mapping and conservation in island environments.
-She in an alumna of the University of the West Indies in St. Augustine, Trinidad, where she earned her M.Sc. in Geoinformatics and she has lived and worked in Saint Vincent and the Grenadines and Grenada since 2011.
-Aly is the co-author of an almost-complete collaborative avian field guide,”Birds of the Transboundary Grenadines”, which highlights both scientific and local ecological knowledge and she is an Associate for Environmental Protection in the Caribbean (EPIC) on the “Protecting Seabirds in the Transboundary Grenadines” project, which works to train local community rangers to record essential seabird data.
+She in an alumna of the University of the West Indies in St. Augustine, Trinidad, where she earned her M.Sc. in Geoinformatics (her B.A. is in Geography from Middlebury College in Vermont) and she has lived and worked in Saint Vincent and the Grenadines and Grenada since 2011.
+Aly is the co-author (with the wonderful, Juliana Coffey), of an almost-complete collaborative avian field guide, “Birds of the Transboundary Grenadines“, which highlights both scientific and local ecological knowledge and she is an Associate for Environmental Protection in the Caribbean (EPIC) on the “Protecting Seabirds in the Transboundary Grenadines” project, which works to train local community rangers to record essential seabird data.
 Her full-time job is as a Cartographer at National Geographic Maps.

 Aly has worked with BirdsCaribbean since 2013 where she primarily focuses on map design, content collection and creation, and production and management of sites for the Caribbean Birding Trail.
 She also assists with cartographic and design work for publications, editing and design for blog posts, and she supports the planning and coordination of the BirdsCaribbean Conference (first attending the conference in Jamaica in 2015).
-Finally, Aly also assists the JCO as the Map Editor, providing cartographic assistance to ensure the publication of high-quality maps in the Journal.
+Finally, Aly also assists the Journal of Caribbean Ornithology as the Map Editor, providing cartographic assistance to ensure the publication of high-quality maps in the JCO.

 Mark YOKOyAMA, B.A. – Communications officer

-Jason Townsend, Ph.D. – Editor-in-Chief, Journal of Caribbean Ornithology
+Jason Townsend, Ph.D. – Journal of Caribbean Ornithology (JCO) Editor-in-Chief

 Jason earned his Ph.D. in Conservation Biology from the SUNY-College of Environmental Science and Forestry in 2011.
 He has worked with migrant and resident songbirds in the Dominican Republic since 2003.
 His research has focused particularly on the winter ecology of the threatened migrant Bicknell’s Thrush and the remnant rain and cloud forests that this species occupies.
 Bicknell’s Thrush is an umbrella species for many other rare, endemic birds on Hispaniola, and Jason is a member of the international team of scientists working to preserve forested habitat on Hispaniola.
 Jason is currently the editor of Journal of Caribbean Ornithology (JCO), BirdsCaribbean’s on-line, open-access journal.
 Jason was first introduced to the full membership of BirdsCaribbean at the Grenada conference, where he discovered an extremely committed and excited group of true conservationists.
 Jason hopes to continue to improve the exposure of JCO and use it as a vehicle for information sharing and conservation initiatives throughout the Caribbean.